lmc-eu/cookie-consent-manager/README.md

 ### Without Spirit Design System

-Several CSS custom properties are available for you to customize the UI.
+Handful of CSS custom properties are available for you to customize the UI.
 Change their values to match the design of your site, for example:

 ```css
 :root {